dennis-every/rails-on-docker/README.md

 # 📖 Dockerizing a Ruby on Rails application <a name="about-project"></a>

-This is a demo application to show how to use Docker to containize a Ruby on Rails application.
+This is a demo application to show how to use Docker to containerize a Ruby on Rails application.

 <br>